Fight the Line 61 ‘twin’ Enbridge Pipeline

 Become an Intervenor in the ICC Approval Process!

-- Built in 2009, the line runs from Superior, WI through the heart of that state, crosses into Illinois near Rockford.
-It continues through Boone, DeKalb, LaSalle and Livingston Counties to the Flanagan storage terminal near Pontiac.
+- Built in 2009, Line 61 runs from Superior, WI through the heart of that state.
+It crosses into Illinois near Rockford, where it continues south through Boone, DeKalb, LaSalle and Livingston Counties.
+It ends at the Flanagan storage terminal near Pontiac.

 - Enbridge ‘upgraded’ Line 61 in 2015 with additional pumping stations.
 This increased its capacity from 400,000 to 1.2 million barrels per day (bpd).

 - Enbridge had identified a Line 61 ‘twin’ as an expansion opportunity (Jan 2017) in reports to investors.
 The proposed “twin” diameter would be 42 inches, the same size as its twin, the 1.2 million bpd Line 61.

 Should we allow a private foreign pipeline company to seize land from Illinois citizens for yet another pipeline?
 Should we allow them to pump tar sands bitumen on a path to the Gulf Coast for export?

 What is the Approval Process in Illinois?